 Commonly called CBD dabs, products like shatter and crumble are highly potent concentrates infused with cannabis terpenes.
 People usually smoke dabs via dab rigs or vape pens.

-Dabbing also offers people the ability to refine and experiment with cannabis terpenes, which change the outcome of the dab.
+Dabbing CBD also offers people the ability to refine and experiment with cannabis terpenes, which change the outcome of the dab and the user experience.
 The aromatic and flavorful terpenes engage our senses of taste and smell in variable ways, controlling effects.
 For example, some terpenes encourage focused alertness while others are conducive to relaxation.

 Types of CBD Concentrates